marco-compiler/marco/docs/BuildOnLinuxMacOS.md

 pip install lit
 ```

-## Building and installing the runtime library
+## Building and installing the runtime libraries
-The runtime library project provides the libraries to be linked for generating the simulation.
+The runtime libraries project provides the libraries to be linked for generating the simulation.

 The `RUNTIME_INSTALL_PATH` variable must be set to the desired installation path.

 The `LLVM_PATH` variable must be set to the installation path that was used during the LLVM installation process.

-If the Sundials library have been built manually, the `SUNDIALS_PATH` variable must be set to their installation path.
+By default, the CMake configuration searches for SUNDIALS libraries within the OS.
-In case of libraries installed through package managers, the build system of MARCO must be instructed to use them by setting `MARCO_USE_BUILTIN_SUNDIALS` CMake option to `OFF`.
+If the Sundials library have been built manually, the build system of MARCO must be instructed to use them by setting the `MARCO_USE_BUILTIN_SUNDIALS` CMake option must to `ON` and the `SUNDIALS_PATH` variable to their installation path.

 The `LLVM_EXTERNAL_LIT` variable represent the path (including the executable name) to the `lit` tool.
 If it has been installed in user mode, it is usually `/home/user/.local/bin/lit`.